 Rappahannock Model Railroaders (RMR) is an organization started by a group of O-gauge train enthusiasts looking for a place to share their hobby.
 A suitable location was found and since then, the club has grown in membership and evolved into a multi gauge club.
 Club members personal inventories include Standard Gauge, G, LEGO, O Gauge, S Gauge, HO Gauge, TT Gauge, Z Gauge, N Gauge, and T Gauge (a.k.a. the worm).

 Our clubhouse is located at 406 Hudgins Road in Fredericksburg, VA, and houses our fixed 430 sq ft O & S gauge (the upper level has O&S dual gauge track) layout.
-In addition the HO committee is planning a new 48 sq ft HO layout in the former S gauge layout footprint.
+In addition the HO committee has built a new 48 sq ft HO layout.
 For public events we have our O Gauge module layout and various non-gauge-dedicated tables to run trains on.

 Our members consider themselves ambassadors of “The Greatest Hobby” and work to promote the joy of model railroading in a positive way.